valtimo-platform/valtimo-documentation/release-notes/major10/10.8.0/valtimo-frontend-libraries.md

 The following features were added:

-* **IDs added to menu items (optional) and search field buttons**
+* **IDs added to menu items and search field buttons**

-  The menu items can be configured to have an id just add the property in the enviorment file.
-The case search fields have ids added to the drop down arrow and the clear/search buttons.
+  IDs can be configured for menu items in the ValtimoConfig by adding the optional 'id' property.
+IDs have been added to buttons in the searchfields component.

 ## Bugfixes